zefanyakharisma-cell/International-Office-Website/README.md

 ## Admin System

-The site includes a lightweight CMS for managing news articles — no backend required.
+The site includes a lightweight CMS for managing news articles.
+Articles are persisted in the backend SQLite database (`articles` table), so they are shared across all devices and browsers. **The Flask backend must be running** for the admin system to work.

 ### Roles & Access